Legislature

 Illinois Legislative Update

 SB 767 (Fine/Manley) amends the Hearing Instrument Consumer Protection Act to reinsert the return privilege.
 SB 767 passed both houses during Veto Session.
-Earlier this Spring, the General Assembly had passed a Hearing Instrument bill (SB 1721 – see below) that had inadvertently deleted the 30-day return privilege starting on 1/1/24.
+Earlier this Spring, the General Assembly had passed a Hearing Instrument bill (SB 1721 – see above) that had inadvertently deleted the 30-day return privilege starting on 1/1/24.
 SB 767 reinserts this privilege.
 One of our Board members also asked that SB 767 define what constitutes a business day.
 Both votes were unanimous 58-0 in the Senate and 114-0 in the House.

 The final language states that all hearing instruments offered for sale must be accompanied by a 30-business day return privilege.
 If there is a nonrefundable dispensing fee or restocking fee the terms of this fee must be clearly stated on the receipt or contract provided to the consumer.
 A business day means any day except Saturday, Sunday, or a federal holiday.
 The language in the bill has an immediate effective date.

 SB 767 will be sent to the Governor for his approval in the next 30 days.
-Once on his desk, the Governor will have 60 days to act on it; however, since SB 1721 is effective on January 1, 2024, he will more than likely act prior to 1/1/24 so the consumer protection language is intact come the new year.
+Once on his desk, the Governor will have 60 days to act on it; however, since SB 1721 is effective on January 1, 2024, he will more than likely act prior to 1/1/24 so the consumer protection language is intact, come the new year.

 The General Assembly will return into session on Tuesday, January 16, 2024.